If You’re Single, It’s Okay To Let Valentine’s Day Suck

 Advertisement

 I wouldn’t mind seeing some stand-up this Valentine’s Day.
-It’s my favourite form of entertainment and truly what situation is not improved by laughter?
-Also something about dark basements and two drink minimums appeals to me on this night.
+It’s my favourite form of entertainment and truly, what situation is not improved by laughter?
+Also something about dark basements and two-drink minimums appeals to me on this night.
 If for some reason you’re unable to leave the house on Valentine’s Day because you have the flu or the temperature is currently less than your age, there are delightful stand-up options available to stream on Netflix and other services.
-For single women specifically, I recommend Aparna Nancherla, Michelle Buteau, and Iliza Shlesinger.
+For single women specifically, I recommend Sofia Niño de Rivera, Aparna Nancherla, Michelle Buteau and Iliza Shlesinger.

 What’s that you say?
 I don’t have to plan or purchase anything, for anyone, out of calendar-inspired obligation?
 Cool!